arh95/ReactFrontEnd/README.md

+6/5/24 NOTE: Had to stop servers to save money, so app will not be available at all times.
+If you'd like to see the app deployed to production, feel free to reach out and i can spin things up for you

 This front end is currently accessible at http://stormy-sierra-42002-d9e5225323a3.herokuapp.com/ <br/>
 Unfortuantely, I am still waiting on AWS to approve my domain registration request which is needed before I can install SSL, so the app can currently ONLY be accessed using the http protocol.<br/> **I reccomend accessing the site through Firefox, with https-only mode disabled (https://support.mozilla.org/en-US/kb/https-only-prefs)**
 <br/><br/>